RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-There exist an interaction between training data and the selected modelling technique, which can vary the effect of the predictor variables and/or their importance (Eugster, Leisch, and Strobl 2014).
-By means of cross-validation, during the development of the microhabitat suitability models, we carried out a variable selection approach discarding those cover types that not improved model performance for Machine Learning (i.e., ANN-MLPs, RFs, SVMs) and statistical approaches (i.e., GAMs) and an analogous approach was followed during the development of the Habitat Suitability Curves/Criteria (HSCs) and Fuzzy Rule-based Systems (FRBSs).
-This approach lead to different sets of relevant cover types in each model, although the core of relevant cover types is expected to coincide.
+An interaction exists between the training data and the selected modeling technique, which can influence the effect and/or importance of predictor variables (Eugster, Leisch, and Strobl 2014).
+Through cross-validation, we performed a variable selection process during the development of microhabitat suitability models, discarding those cover types that did not improve model performance.
+This approach was applied to both Machine Learning models (i.e., ANN-MLPs, RFs, SVMs) and statistical methods (i.e., GAMs).
+A similar procedure was followed in the development of the Habitat Suitability Curves/Criteria (HSCs) and Fuzzy Rule-Based Systems (FRBSs).
+This approach lead to different sets of relevant cover types in each model, although a core group of important cover types is expected to be shared across models.
 The function `ListSelectedCoverTypes` allows inspecting the selected cover types for each model.
-This will allow practitioner to discards some models when they are deemed inadequate.
+This will enable practitioners to discard some models when they are deemed inadequate.
 Likewise, the queries can be categorized by *Species*, *Size*, *River*, *Model.type*, *Sampled.season*, *Valid.season*, and/or *Data.origin*.
 When evaluating the microhabitat suitability, `PredictHabitatSuitability` selects and aggregates the appropriate cover types internally.
 Therefore, this function does not need to be called explicitly.

 </div>